Baby Poop Colors Explained: What's Normal and When to Worry

 White, Gray, or Very Pale Poop

-White, gray, or very pale stools are uncommon in babies and should always be checked.
-Normal baby stool gets its brown or yellow color from bile, a digestive fluid made by the liver that helps the body break down fats.
-When bile is not flowing properly into the intestines, stools can lose their usual color and appear pale or gray.
+White, gray, or very pale stools are uncommon and should always be checked.
+Normal stool color comes from bile, a digestive fluid that helps break down fats.
+When bile does not reach the stool properly, color can appear pale or chalky.

 How Feeding Type Influences Poop Color